4 edge strategies: Business considerations for creating an edge strategy

 What will the future of my organization look like?

-Dynamic organizations need to plan ahead when it comes to edge design.
+Dynamic organizations need to plan ahead when it comes to edge data centers, and comprehensive research is crucial in this strategic planning.
 Choosing an edge solution that can support expansion is a key decision point to consider.
 Ask yourself the following questions:

 - How will edge computing help you integrate intelligent technologies into your business and deliver new value in a dynamic world?